 After achieving her predicted A-Level grades (AAA), Mary Adesina changed her mind about which university she wanted to study at.
 She used Clearing and Adjustment to switch from the Biomedical Sciences degree at UCL to the degree of the same name at St George’s, initially attracted by the possibility of transferring to medicine.
-Four years later she is about to graduate from the Biomedical Science MSci programme.
+Mary recently graduated from the Biomedical Science programme.

 Mary, 22, said: “I thought I had made a mistake by not applying for Medicine.
 I heard about the possibility of transferring to Medicine from Biomedical Science at St George's and decided to try it out.

 Mary didn’t feel nervous about the prospect of going through Clearing because she had gotten her predicted grades of AAA in biology, chemistry and maths.
 She initially had regrets about not having the confidence to apply for medicine from the start but has not looked back and has opted to extend her biomedical sciences studies.